Understanding Drug Addiction and Treatment

 Alcohol Abuse Signs and Symptoms

 Addiction to alcohol involves a loss of control over the individual’s drinking habits, to the detriment of their personal, professional, and physical and mental well-being.
-Some of the signs that a person may have alcohol use disorder (AUD) are:

 - Drinking more or longer than intended